Welcome to today's edition of the Rush 24-7 podcast.

 Obama, let's get these kids educated.

-The guy responsible for that penetrating insight uh was uh Will I am.
+The guy responsible for that penetrating insight was Will I Am.

-It's like it's it's he's he spells his name as is the fashion these days, like an like an internet URL.
+It's like he spells his name, as is the fashion these days, like an internet URL.

 It's like that guy.

-What's the other rapper uh type uh fella like uh Flow Rider?
+What's the other rapper-type fella like Flo Rider?

-It's like he spells it Florida, uh but he pronounces it Flo Rider.
+It's how he spells it Florida, but he pronounces it Flo Rider.

 I think that's right.

-Anyway, I like the uh I like the rapper we've got up here in New Hampshire, Newham Peshire.
+Anyway, I like the rapper we've got up here in New Hampshire, Newham Peshaya.

-Um just before doing that, by the way, the black-eyed the black-eyed peas, just before telling them Obaba, let's get these kids educated, included a short redition of their celebrated song, Let's Get It Started, which was originally titled Let's Get Retarded, in which they call on the audience to get stupid.
+Just before doing that, by the way, the Black-Eyed Peas, just before telling the Obaba, let's get these kids educated, included a short rendition of their celebrated song, Let's Get It Started, which was originally titled Let's Get Retarded, in which they call on the audience to get stupid.

-And I think we should combine those policies and do what we do, which is to keep kids in school till they're 24, 26, 27, uh, you know, doing uh uh queer legal theory and other useful fields of academic discipline, uh, because that way they can both get educated and get stupid all at the same time.
+And I think we should combine those policies and do what we do, which is to keep kids in school till they're 24, 26, 27, you know, doing queer legal theory and other useful fields of academic discipline, because that way they can both get educated and get stupid all at the same time.

 Thank you so much, Mark.

-But I am a Michigander in heart, and uh consider Detroit my second home city, and to hear those comments uh earlier.
+But I am a Michigander in heart, and consider Detroit my second home city.

 Detroit is really coming back.

-Well, Dave, uh I'm I got no problem with Michigan.
+Well, Dave, I got no problem with Michigan.

-Uh I I spend part of my year I'll if a couple of weeks' time, I'm gonna be at Hillsdale College, where uh I spend part of my year every year, and always happy to uh to to be at Hillsdale, always always happy to land at uh Detroit spectacular new international airport, uh, which is where I I fly into to go to Hillsdale.
+Always happy to be at Hillsdale, always happy to land at Detroit's spectacular new international airport, which is where I fly into to go to Hillsdale.

-But but when you say, when you say to me that uh Detroit is coming back, uh I I pointed out when I and I would advise you to to have a look at this uh French coffee table book uh with the pick the pictures of uh I know what these uh the splintered pews of the Woodward Avenue Presbyterian church uh with the dust-caked Bibles and hymnals scattered across the floors.
+But, but when you say, when you say to me that Detroit is coming back, I pointed out when I, and I would advise you to have a look at this French coffee table book with the pictures of the splintered pews of the Woodward Avenue Presbyterian Church with the dust-caked Bibles and hymnals scattered across the floors.

-You can you can get these uh coffee table books for all kinds of cities that had terrible things done to them.
+You can get these coffee table books for all kinds of cities that had terrible things done to them.

 But the difference is, the difference between all those situations is that big government in Detroit did this to itself.

-And that's what that's what ought to shame uh shame any true Michigander.
+And that's what ought to ashame any true Michigander.

-I'm not entirely persuaded that by that, by the way, because uh you still have uh a situation where it's got uh one of the uh highest murder rates in the country, seventy percent of murders uh go unsolved.
+I'm not entirely persuaded by that, by the way, because you still have a situation where it's got one of the highest murder rates in the country.

 It has a school board.